mljar/mljar-supervised/README.md

 ```

 It should be used for machine learning competitions.
- - It is using 10-fold CV.
+ - It adapts the validation strategy depending on dataset size and `total_time_limit`.
+It can be: train/test split (80/20), 5-fold CV or 10-fold CV.
  - It is using: `Linear`, `Decision Tree`, `Random Forest`, `Extra Trees`, `LightGBM`, `Xgboost`, `CatBoost`, `Neural Network` and `Nearest Neighbors`.
 It uses ensemble and **stacking**.
  - It has only learning curves in the reports.